slattekr/website/content/project/example/index.md

 ---
 slides:
 url_pdf: ""
 summary: Investigating tree-level scatting amplitudes for gluons in Yang-Mills.
-By utilising colour decomposition, we investigate partial amplitude formulas in the case of 3 negative-helicity gluons.
-In particular, we investigate the singularity structure of the partial amplitude using projective geometry.
+By utilising colour decomposition, we consider partial amplitude formulas in the case of 3 negative-helicity gluons; in particular, we study their singularity structure using projective geometry.
+supervisor: Freddy Cachazo
 url_video: ""
 date: 2023-02-24
 external_link: ""